 It’s true, too, that there are really only two possible end games for guys like Steve: death or institutionalization.

-In the end, I suppose, it’s a good thing that Steve got to choose.
+I suppose, it’s a good thing that Steve got to choose.
 Doesn’t feel that way though.

 In December 2013, a Guilford County Sheriff’s officer slipped into Steve’s neighborhood of curved streets and sensible homes.
 He confiscated three bags of trash from outside of Steve’s house, and brought them back to the station to go through them.